2022 FALL CELEBRATION DIGITAL NEWSLETTER

 Everyone has a place—you can sing, play your instrument, serve as an assisting minister or usher, participate in reader’s theater, assist with camera operation, video creation, and much more!

 We hope you will read the options below and choose a way to get involved with our ministries of worship and music this fall!
-Please contact Phillip Shoultz or the person indicated below if you would like to join or receive more information.
+Please contact Phillip Shoultz or the person indicated in the slides below if you would like to join or receive more information.

-NOTE: Scroll through the box below for music organizations' schedules, key contacts, and first rehearsal dates.
+NOTE: Scroll through the box below for music ensemble schedules, key contacts, and first rehearsal dates.
 Please reach out with inquiries or to find out more.

 Engage in the work of Racial Justice and Equity.